 - You take MAO-inhibitors (MAOIs): Licorice may have additive effects.

 - You take daunorubicin: Licorice intake can result in increased intracellular concentration of daunorubicin, which may increase its toxic effects.

-- You are taking drugs that are substrates of Cytochrome P450 3A and 2D6 (Licorice may increase the risk of side effects of these drugs).
+- You are taking cytochrome P450 3A and 2D6 substrates: Licorice may increase the risk of side effects of these drugs.

 - You are taking cyclosporine: Licorice greatly reduced the oral bioavailability of cyclosporine by activating P-gp and CYP3A4, which can make it less effective.

 - You are taking cortisol acetate: Licorice increased cortisol availability in tissues, which may increase its side effects.

 - You are taking metformin: Pre-administration of licorice juice reduced the efficacy of metformin, in a rat model.
 Whether similar effect occurs in humans is not known

 Derived from the root of the plant, licorice has been used as a flavoring and sweetening agent.
 This herb is an important component of traditional Chinese medicine used to detoxify and enhance or balance the effects of other components in herbal formulas; and as a tonic, expectorant and a demulcent in Ayurveda.
 A number of compounds including glycyrrhizin are thought to be responsible for its biologic effects.